OPA Use Cases in Terraform

 Validation

-Of course, in most cases, you can solve the problem by redesigning the variable configuration and combining it with validation blocks, pre/postcondition blocks, etc. Rego is a good way to write complex conditional controls.
+Of course, in most cases, I think it can be solved by redesigning the variable configuration and combining it with validation blocks, pre/postcondition blocks, etc. Rego is suitable for writing complex conditional controls.

 Here are some examples: